-Reading Informational (RI)

 ELAGSE11-12RI9: Analyze foundational U.S. documents of historical and literary significance (including The Declaration of Independence, the Preamble to the Constitution, the Bill of Rights, and Lincoln's Second Inaugural Address) for their themes, purposes, and rhetorical features.
 For British Literature, American Literature, and Multicultural Literature use comparable documents of historical significance.

-Skills/Concepts for Students:

-Analyze and explain the structures and elements of nonfiction works such as letters, journals and diaries, speeches, and essays Analyze and evaluate the logic and use of evidence in an author's argument Analyze, evaluate, and apply knowledge of the ways authors use language, style, syntax, and rhetorical strategies for specific purposes in nonfiction works Use the concepts of inductive and deductive reasoning and syllogism in argument analysis Consistently and readily identify logical fallacies as well as reliable and well-supported arguments Understand the various purposes of rhetoric, both positive and negative (e.g., propaganda and misinformation as well as inspiration) Acquire or review knowledge of basic rhetorical strategies and appeals (such as pathos, logos, and ethos) Understand the concept of claim and counter-claim and audience as well as author bias Understand the functions of diction, syntax, organizational structure, and other literary elements in the construction and persuasive and powerful argument Strategies for Teachers:
+- Analyze and explain the structures and elements of nonfiction works of American literature such as letters, journals and diaries, speeches, and essays - Analyze and evaluate the logic and use of evidence in an author's argument - Analyze, evaluate, and apply knowledge of the ways authors use language, style, syntax, and rhetorical strategies for specific purposes in nonfiction works - Readily distinguish important facts from extraneous details - Use the concepts of inductive and deductive reasoning and syllogism in argument analysis - Consistently and readily identify logical fallacies as well as reliable and well-supported arguments - Understand the various purposes of rhetoric, both positive and negative (for example, propaganda and misinformation, as well as inspiration) - Acquire or review knowledge of basic rhetorical strategies and appeals (such as pathos, logos, and ethos) - Understand the concept of claim and counter-claim and audience as well as author bias - Understand the functions of diction, syntax, organizational structure, and other literary elements in the construction of persuasive and powerful argument

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for RI9 (see above) Compare, contrast and analyze the treatment of related themes, concepts, and rhetorical devices in foundational U.S. documents of the seventeenth-, eighteenth- and nineteenth- centuries to modern American texts Require text evidence for all claims and inferences asserted in class, whether in writing or in discussion Examine themes of conformity, rebellion, and individualism Require students to summarize and paraphrase difficult documents, including writing précis Compare and contrast popular rhetorical strategies as they have evolved over time Conduct quantitative analyses of the structure and vocabulary (text complexity) of historical documents to modern informational documents Sample Task for Integration:
+- Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for RI9 American Literature (see above) - Explore themes, ideas, and attitudes common to specific periods of American history - Compare, contrast, and analyze the treatment of related themes, concepts, and rhetorical devices in foundational U.S. documents of the seventeenth-, eighteenth- and nineteenth- centuries - Require text evidence for all claims and inferences asserted in class, whether in writing or in discussion - Consider displaying a timeline of U.S. history in the classroom for reference - · Examine themes of conformity, rebellion, individualism, and other driving themes in foundational documents - Require students to summarize and paraphrase difficult documents, including writing précis - Compare and contrast popular rhetorical strategies as they have evolved over time

-Have students choose one of the founding fathers (John Adams, Benjamin Franklin, Alexander Hamilton, John Jay, Thomas Jefferson, James Madison, or George Washington) and one modern orator such as Martin Luther King, Jr. Conduct an analysis of 3 essays, letters, diary entries, or other documents produced by those individuals.
-The student will compile a "rhetorical profile" of each writer based on cited textual evidence, making warranted inferences about the attitudes, temperament, and style of that individual as a writer.
+Have students choose one of the founding fathers (John Adams, Benjamin Franklin, Alexander Hamilton, John Jay, Thomas Jefferson, James Madison, or George Washington) and conduct an analysis of 3 essays, letters, diary entries, or other document produced by that individual.
+The student will compile a "rhetorical profile" of that writer based on cited textual evidence, making warranted inferences about the attitudes, temperament, and style of that individual as a writer.
 Students will then choose a partner with whom to compare analyses.
 This exercise can be interesting both in a comparison between two different individuals, and in the comparative analyses of a single individual.

-Revolution Seminal Foundational Founding Framers Bias Rhetoric Preamble Evidence Support Fallacy Logic Syllogism Induction Deduction Constitution Rights Amendment Declaration Preamble
+Revolution Seminal Foundational Founding Framers Bias Fallacy Logical Fallacies Rhetorical Devices Preamble Evidence Support Logos Ethos Pathos Syllogism Induction Deduction Aristotelian Triangle Rights